Divya063/booknotes/java/java-concurrency-in-practice/chapter-02/README.md

   }
 }
 ```

+The transient state (variables have been changed and the system has not yet reached a steady state) for a particular computation exists solely in local variables that are stored in thread's stack and are accessible only to the executing thread.

 This file doesn't have any synchronization but it is thread-safe as it's a stateless class.
 All stateless classes are thread-safe.